Skip to main content

 ClawQL is a modular, production-grade, self-healing, multi-tenant AI memory + agent platform that scales from solo developer to large enterprise.

-• Natural language as the primary interface for all users — ops, config, auth, scaling.
+Natural language remains the primary interface for all users — ops, config, auth, scaling, vertical enablement, and cross-backend orchestration.

 2. Complete Package Ecosystem

-Status column: To ship = planned package boundary for modularization; (§2.4) = shipped as described there.
+Status column: To ship = planned package boundary for modularization; (section 2.4) = shipped as described there.
 If a row reads like a release matrix, re-read Document scope & evidence at the top of this file.

 2.1 Always-Enabled